 Located on what was once the Green Line dividing the city during the civil war, the National Museum of Beirut is Lebanon’s principal archaeology institution and a testament to sheer determination.
 During the brutal 15-year civil war, museum staff encased mosaics in concrete, hid smaller items in the basement, and shrouded large statues in protective casings to save priceless artifacts from destruction.

-Today, you’ll journey chronologically from prehistory through the Phoenician, Roman, Byzantine, and Ottoman periods.
-Don’t miss the world-renowned Phoenician gilded bronze figurines from Byblos and the iconic Ahiram sarcophagus, which bears one of the oldest known inscriptions in the Phoenician alphabet—a precursor to all modern alphabets.
-This is truly one of the most essential Beirut attractions for history lovers.
+Today, you will journey chronologically from prehistory through the Phoenician, Roman, Byzantine, and Ottoman periods.
+Do not miss the world-renowned Phoenician gilded bronze figurines from Byblos.
+You must also see the iconic Ahiram sarcophagus, which bears one of the oldest known inscriptions in the Phoenician alphabet.
+This is a precursor to all modern alphabets and one of the most essential Beirut for history buffs.

 Practical details: The museum sits in the Badaro neighborhood, open Tuesday to Sunday from 10:00 AM to 2:00 PM.
 The entrance fee for foreigners is 250,000 LBP.
 Note the limited hours and plan accordingly.